Ice Peak Formation: Lower assemblage

 The lower assemblage consists mainly of alkali basalt and hawaiite, but also includes small volumes of intermediate lava such as trachybasalt, mugearite and tristanite.
-It comprises the bulk of the Ice Peak volcanic pile and is largely in the form of an asymmetrical basaltic shield volcano.
+It forms the bulk of the Ice Peak volcanic pile and is largely in the form of an asymmetrical basaltic shield volcano.
 The basalt is in the form of relatively thin lava flows that are normally less than 3 m thick.
 These thin, columnar-jointed lava flows extend at least 16 km from the central vent in all directions with the exception of the southern flows, which travelled south for only about 5 km.
-The intermediate lavas comprise several thick flows at the eastern end of a ridge extending east from Nanook Dome where they overlie Pliocene basalt of the Nido Formation.
+The intermediate lavas are in the form of several thick flows at the eastern end of a ridge extending east from Nanook Dome where they overlie Pliocene basalt of the Nido Formation.

 The northeastern flank of the Ice Peak volcanic pile contains up to 78 m of sideromelane tuff breccia and pillow lava.
 These deposits are exposed on two ridges and are believed to have formed when basaltic lava of the lower assemblage ponded against stagnant ice in cirques.
 The lowermost basalt flow of the lower assemblage along the northern side of Sezill Creek valley contains pillows at its base.
 It also directly overlies hyaloclastites and is brecciated and deformed, suggesting it may have been extruded onto a glacier or an ice sheet.

 Age

 Potassium–argon dating of IPF hawaiite from an unnamed ridge at has yielded an anomalously old age of 3.7 ± 1.0 million years, which contains a large margin of error and has therefore been disregarded.
 The second-oldest potassium–argon date, 2.8 ± 0.2 million years, comes from IPF hawaiite northwest of Cache Hill.
 A nearly identical potassium–argon date of 2.8 ± 0.1 million years has been obtained from IPF trachyte at the head of Sezill Creek valley between the Ornostay and Koosick bluffs.
 Massive trachyte in the upper part of Ice Peak has yielded potassium–argon dates of 1.5 ± 0.4 million years and 1.5 ± 0.1 million years.
 Similarly, a potassium–argon date of 1.6 ± 0.2 million years has been obtained from trachyte of The Neck.
 The youngest IPF potassium–argon date of 1.2 ± 0.1 million years is from trachyte on top of Idiji Ridge southeast of the summit of Ice Peak.
-These dates being older than those of the underlying 1.1-million-year-old Pyramid Formation may be partially due to excess argon in IPF rocks; therefore the dates are considered unreliable.
+These dates being older than those of the underlying 1.1-million-year-old Pyramid Formation may be partially due to excess argon in IPF rocks; the dates are therefore considered unreliable.
 The true age of the IPF is estimated to be about 1 million years old due to its stratigraphic position under the 0.9-million-year-old Edziza Formation.